South Carolina Whistleblower Protection & Rewards

 The False Claims Act, 31 U.S.C. § 3729 also known as the Whistleblower Act, Qui Tam Statute or Lincoln Law – gives ordinary citizens like you the power to sue companies or individuals over financial fraud committed against the government.
 Successful False Claims Act cases may include fraudulent payment schemes involving federal health care programs (including Medicare), government procurement contracts, grants for small businesses, federally insured mortgages and other federal programs.

-If you suspect your employer is defrauding the federal government, contact the Louthian Law Firm today at Toll free: 888-662-0434 or Locally: 803-454-1200 or online for a free evaluation of your case.
+If you suspect your employer is defrauding the federal government, contact a South Carolina Whistleblower lawyer at the Louthian Law Firm today Toll Free: (803) 454-1200 or online for a free evaluation of your case.
 We can confidentially review the facts in your case, advise you about whether your claim has merit and inform you about how the False Claims Act protects whistleblowers from retribution in the workplace – all for no charge.

 The False Claims Act was first enacted during the Civil War in response to war profiteers who sold shoddy goods to the government or overbilled.
 The act allows whistleblowers who are unaffiliated with the government to bring an action on the government’s behalf against federal contractors who defrauded the government.
 This is what is known as a “qui tam” action, whose title has its origins in a Latin phrase that translates as “he who sues for the king as well as for himself.”